Skip to Content

 In 2020, Doordash had an improvement.
 This was the email I received.

 They no longer had a daily log, and the link to the old logs has been disabled.
-However it appears they included their estimate for the entire trip.
-My actual miles were 1,950, and Doordash said it was 1,644.
-For me, I'd have lost 15% of my miles.
+However, they now appeared to include the entire trip.

 What miles can you track as a delivery contractor?